Post-natal Depletion; Mums, Have you Heard Of It?

 Are you suffering from tiredness, exhaustion, general all-round forgetfulness and feeling really emotional, with a poor memory…and did you have a baby in the past seven years?
 Well, you might have post-natal depletion.

-You probably haven’t heard the term, but the symptoms could be REALLY familiar.
+You probably haven’t heard the term, but the symptoms of post-natal depletion could be REALLY familiar.

 And if this sounds like it just applies to new mums then apparently, it is possible to suffer from it up to seven years *after* having a baby.